ashatch/golamb/README.md

 # golamb

-Tiny utility to wrap the lambda build flags for OSX.
+Tiny utility to wrap the AWS lambda build flags for OSX.

 ## Usage